gvwilson/thirdbit/_posts/2014/2014-03-14-learning-at-scale.md

 <blockquote>
   This conference is intended to promote scientific exchange of interdisciplinary research at the intersection of the learning sciences and computer science.
-  Inspired by the emergence of Massive Open Online Courses (MOOCs)...this conference was created by ACM as a...key focal point for the review and presentation of...research on how learning and teaching can change and improve when done at scale.
+  Inspired by the emergence of Massive Open Online Courses (MOOCs)…this conference was created by ACM as a…key focal point for the review and presentation of…research on how learning and teaching can change and improve when done at scale.
 </blockquote>
 <p>